-Want to know more about the bulk element magnesium?
-Great, then you will find all the important information about the nutrient here in this article.
-Starting with a clear profile, the type, function, daily requirement, overdose and deficiency, through to foods and food supplements.
-Towards the end of the article, you will also find out whether and what vegans and vegetarians should consider with regard to their magnesium supply.
+You want to know more about the quantity element magnesium?
+Great, then you will find here in this article all the important information about the nutrient.
+Starting with the clear profile, about type, function, daily requirement, overdose and deficiency, to food and supplements.
+If and what vegans and vegetarians should consider regarding their magnesium supply, you will also learn towards the end of the article.

 Here is in advance a short Overview for you: